wso2/docs-is/en/docs/learn/configuring-sms-otp.md

 			</table></html>

     ???
 Note "Click here to configure Twilio as the service provider."

+        You will need a Twilio-enabled phone number (a phone number purchased through Twilio) to send SMS using Twilio.

 		Follow the steps given below if Twilio is used as the SMS provider: